Danda420/kernel_xiaomi_sm8250/AnyKernel3/README.md

 _dump_boot_ and _write_boot_ are the default method of unpacking/repacking, but for more granular control, or omitting ramdisk changes entirely ("OG AK" mode), these can be separated into _split_boot; unpack_ramdisk_ and _repack_ramdisk; flash_boot_ respectively. _flash_generic_ can be used to flash an image to the corresponding partition.
 It is automatically included for dtbo, system_dlkm and vendor_dlkm in _write_boot_ but can be called separately if using "OG AK" mode or creating a simple partition flashing only zip.

 Multi-partition zips can be created by removing the ramdisk and patch folders from the zip and including instead "-files" folders named for the partition (without slot suffix), e.g. boot-files + recovery-files, or kernel-files + ramdisk-files (on some Treble devices).
 These then contain Image.gz, and ramdisk, patch, etc. subfolders for each partition.
-To setup for the next partition, simply set `block=` (without slot suffix) and `ramdisk_compression=` for the new target partition and use the _reset_ak_ command.
+To setup for the next partition, simply set `BLOCK=` (without slot suffix) and `RAMDISK_COMPRESSION=` for the new target partition and use the _reset_ak_ command.

-Similarly, multi-slot zips can be created with the normal zip layout for the active (current) slot, then resetting for the inactive slot by setting `block=` (without slot suffix) again, `slot_select=inactive` and `ramdisk_compression=` for the target slot and using the _reset_ak keep_ command, which will retain the patch and any added ramdisk files for the next slot.
+Similarly, multi-slot zips can be created with the normal zip layout for the active (current) slot, then resetting for the inactive slot by setting `BLOCK=` (without slot suffix) again, `SLOT_SELECT=inactive` and `RAMDISK_COMPRESSION=` for the target slot and using the _reset_ak keep_ command, which will retain the patch and any added ramdisk files for the next slot.

 _backup_file_ may be used for testing to ensure ramdisk changes are made correctly, transparency for the end-user, or in a ramdisk-only "mod" zip.
 In the latter case _restore_file_ could also be used to create a "restore" zip to undo the changes, but should be used with caution since the underlying patched files could be changed with ROM/kernel updates.